Warbo/chriswarbo-net/blog/2014-02-21-partial_application___currying_in_php.md

   return call_user_func($f($y), $x);
 };

+// The others are simple transformations

 $flip6 = $splitArgs($flip5);

 $flip7 = $splitArgs($flip6);
 ```

+### Advantages of Partial Application ###

 One of the reasons we still need two forms of `<? $flip`{.php} is because these
 partially-applied functions are much weaker than proper curried ones which I'll
 explain further down.
 On the other hand, their advantage is predictability: each
 call to `<? papply`{.php} will delay a function call exactly once, which means a
-single lambda will be generated.
+single closure will be generated.
 This is important in PHP since we don't
 have [tail-call optimisation] [10], so we always have to worry about overflowing
 the stack.